 14er Freenzy in the Sawatch

-The Swatach Range is home to 15 14,000 foot peaks, including the tallest in Colorado, Mount Elbert.
+The Sawatch Range is home to 15 14,000 foot peaks, including the tallest in Colorado, Mount Elbert.
 The Sawatch Range contains plenty of National Forest Land, which means there are a wide variety of areas with incredible dispersed, free camping in Colorado.
-A quick 2 and a half hour drive leads you to one of my personal favorite spots, Forest Road 399.
+A quick 2 and a half-hour drive leads you to one of my personal favorite spots, Forest Road 399.

 Drive two miles past the La Plata Peak Trailhead (you’re driving through private land, so please don’t camp there).
 After you make it through the private property, plenty of quiet, secluded dispersed campsites await you.
 What I love about this area is it’s access to some of the best Colorado’s 14ers.
 Keep in mind this road is rough and gets rougher the further you go.
 High clearance recommended.